Mongetro/scholachain/README.md

 ## 3. Issue Certificate

-- Make sure you log in with the correct account (an account registered as an issuer)
+- Make sure you log in with the correct account (an account registered as an issuer by the SUPER_ADMIN)
 - Navigate to "Issue Certificate"
 - Fill in details and upload the PDF certificate/diploma file
 - Send data and confirm the blockchain transaction via your wallet (metamask)